Friday, October 25, 2024

 Bridges and Trail Slippery in Places

 The day started cloudy and gray despite the forecast for a sunny day.
-The sun started to break through about quarter after 10, roughly an hour on the trail.
-I started off with a top base layer, a top mid layer, and an ultralight weight down vest.
+However by quarter after 10, the sun started to break through after roughly an hour on the chilly trail.
+I started off with a top base layer, a top mid layer, and an ultralightweight down vest.
 By 10:45, the vest was off.
 Fortunately, it was never cold enough to require gloves, which always makes photography a chore.
-As an aside, my 6.2-ounce Mont-bell down vest and my 4.2-ounce Patagonia Houdini wind jacket are two pieces of gear that I love and do not leave home without in the shoulder seasons.

 Wonderful Textures: Moss, Ice, Water, and Twisted Shrub